ESPN BottomLine

 BottomLine is ESPN's lower third sports information ticker.
 It is uniform in design and used on all ESPN networks.
 It displays current sports scores, stats, and headlines in a 'push-then-scroll' format.
 It also serves as a display for urgent information, such as breaking sports news, breaking significant national news from ESPN sister networks ABC and FX, updated scores, a rain delay notification, or the move of a game from one ESPN network to another.
-BottomLine is also used on the TSN channels in Canada and on the Brazilian ESPN channels.
+BottomLine is also used on the TSN channels in Canada and on the Latin American and Brazilean ESPN channels.

-On special occasions, a customized version of the ticker may be used; some examples are Pi day, in which a Pi symbol is placed next to the ESPN logo, and the 4th of July, when an American flag surrounds the ESPN logo.
+On special occasions, a customized version of the ticker may be used; some examples are Pi Day, in which a Pi symbol is placed next to the ESPN logo, and the 4th of July, when an American flag surrounds the ESPN logo.

 History

 SportsCenter debuted a new graphics package on April 6, 2009, with the "rundown" graphic (shown during the daytime editions) moved to the left side of the screen.
 A new BottomLine was also released that day on ESPN, ESPN2, ESPN Classic, and ESPNU but it was quickly removed and reverted to the old BottomLine (which had been used since April 2003) because of major technical difficulties.
-The new BottomLine was functional during coverage of the 2009 NFL Draft and the 2009 NBA Draft, but the issues were fixed and the it eventually returned on July 8 of the same year.
+The new BottomLine was functional during coverage of the 2009 NFL draft and the 2009 NBA Draft, but the issues were fixed and the it eventually returned on July 8 of the same year.
 Yet another redesigned BottomLine was launched at 11 PM ET on June 22, 2014, to coincide with a dramatic redesign of the SportsCenter studio.

 On August 20, 2018, a refreshed BottomLine launched.
-The BottomLine switched to a "flipper" format, used two lines of text, and no longer showed the logos of teams during score updates.
-In addition, the rightmost third of the BottomLine now contains a rotating display of promotions for ESPN and ESPN+ programming, which can also be used to display breaking news or program advisories when needed.
+The BottomLine switched to a "flipper" format, used two lines of text, and no longer showed the logos of teams during score updates (though team abbreviations still appeared in the second line of text).
+In addition, the rightmost third of the BottomLine now contains a rotating display of promotions for ESPN, ESPN+ and other Disney programming, which can also be used to display breaking news or program advisories when needed.

 Variants

-ESPN 2
+ESPN2

 In 1995, ESPN2 debuted a sports news ticker, dubbed by Production Assistant Onnie Bose as the "BottomLine Update."
 It is a persistent ticker which stayed at the bottom of the screen at all times during most programming, unlike ESPN, who only showed their own at the :18 (formerly :28) and :58 of each hour (accompanied by an audio cue, which has since been adapted as the alert tone for ESPN's mobile apps) and during select programming.
 The introductory audio cue was removed when the BottomLine graphics were updated in 2009.
 ESPN2's sports telecasts were also among the first to regularly use a scoring bug.
 In later years, ESPN2 would also participate in "Full Circle" telecasts, productions of a single game aired across multiple ESPN services to provide additional features and angles.